irsalsss/mini-medsos/readme.md

 Post:
 - Every user can create, edit, delete a post.
 - I created postCounter state to help me define unique id
+- Id more than 100 can't do update to API, so I just handle on client side

 how to run (node version: v16.4.0):